Sacred Heart University: Center for Christian–Jewish Understanding

 Heart which was established in 1992 as a research and academic division of the University under the direction of Anthony J. Cernera and Joseph Ehrenkranz.

 By this time, Holocaust studies were well developed, and the CCJU branched out, creating forums for a national and international audience.
 This was also the year when the new Catechism of the Catholic Church was issued by Pope John Paul II, the first in four centuries, integrating the latest teachings of the Church with respect to Judaism.
 In the late 1990s, a strategy of using symbolic gestures was developed to further CCJU's educational goals, such as the 1996 establishment of the Nostra Aetate Awards Program, named after the 1965 Nostra aetate declaration of Vatican II which focused on the relationship that Catholics have with Jews.
-The award program recognizes individuals who have made significant contributions to interreligous dialog and understanding.
+The award program recognizes individuals who have made significant contributions to interreligous dialogue and understanding.
 The first recipients of the award were Cardinal John O’Connor of the Archdiocese of New York and Connecticut Senator Joseph Lieberman.

 in 2000, the Pope made a pilgrimage to the Holy Land, accompanied by leaders of the CCJU.
 The Vatican established diplomatic relations with Israel, and a new feeling of friendship and responsibility between Christians and Jews was in the air.
 The Center went on to organize a series of international conferences on understanding the Other, including 2006 publication of conference papers on What Do We Want the Other to Teach About Us? with responses from Jewish, Christian, and Muslim scholars.
 Other programs included Holocaust teacher education, lecture series, and other publications including the semiannual CCJU Perspective with national and international influence, and programs to support young religious leaders, visits to Krakow and Rome to establish a structure for interreligious dialogue that could be modeled worldwide.